Sort by:

 Light and Temperature

-This plant thrives in bright, indirect light but can tolerate lower light conditions as well.
-Avoid direct sunlight, as it can scorch the leaves.
-It prefers a temperature range of 60°F to 75°F (15°C to 24°C), making it ideal for indoor environments.
+This plant thrives in bright, indirect light.
+It can tolerate lower light conditions, but variegation may diminish in darker spaces.
+Avoid direct sunlight, as it can scorch the delicate leaves.
+The ideal temperature range for the Spider Plant is between 60°F and 75°F (15°C - 24°C).

 Humidity